Site icon Exercises For Injuries

 These are flexible layers that move as the tendons move, commonly associated with gamer’s thumb.

-However, it can get inflamed, causing pain and discomfort.
+However, it can get inflamed, causing pain and discomfort, especially in cases of gamers thumb.

 Those playing sports with rackets, lifting their baby, playing golf, or working in the garden that involves repetitive hand or wrist movement suffer from De Quevain’s tenosynovitis.